a2kegs/kegs/doc/README.kegs.txt

 (or was at some time) interested in seeing.

 Line 1: (Emulation speed info)
-dcycs:  number of seconds since KEGS was started sim MHz:  Effective speed of KEGS instruction emulation, not counting
+dfcyc:  number of seconds since KEGS was started sim MHz:  Effective speed of KEGS instruction emulation, not counting
 		overhead for video or sound routines.
 Eff MHz:  Above, but with overhead accounted for.
 Eff MHz is the